A brief history of Barnstorming

 Our target market includes business/corporate and tourism alike.

 Check-out time: 10h00

 This small sugar-cane, tropical fruit and game-farming town of Malalane, is jam-packed with exciting activities in and around town.
 Malalane Gate is one of the main entrances into the Kruger National Park, where you can be sure to enjoy an exciting day in the bush, surrounded by the BIG FIVE.

-In town you will find a Super Spar and Pick & Pay supermarket to stock up on necessities.
-Aside from our in-house Restaurant,
+In town, you will find a Super Spar and Pick & Pay supermarket to stock up on necessities.

-there are also various Restaurants and Take-Away franchises like Steers, Wimpy and a Spur for you convenience.
+All around us there are also various Restaurants and Take-Away franchises like Steers, Wimpy and a Spur for your convenience.

 Be sure to expect very warm summer weather and experience mild, rain-free winters.